Loneth/Loneth/README.md

 ![Profile Banner](https://github.com/Loneth/Loneth/blob/main/assets/Github-Banner.png)

 My name is Odilio Ganesha Nugroho and i am 19 years old, usually i use the name zueira or dae when playing games.
 I am a student at Universitas Kristen Duta Wacana (UKDW) majoring informatics class of 2021 in Yogyakarta, Indonesia.
+I love to learn, iterate, and fail fast on the path to success.
+I strive to lead with a servants heart and improve the lives of those around me.

 ### 🦄 About